Oriented to Love: A Dialogue about Sexual and Gender Diversity in the Church

 ESA is now accepting applications for participants in the next Oriented to Love dialogue around the issue of sexual and gender diversity in the church.
-It will take place July 6-8, 2017, at the beautiful Franciscan Spiritual Center in Aston, PA (just outside of Philadelphia).
-(We encourage you to submit an application for any dialogue at this time.
+It will take place Thursday-Saturday, September 26-28, 2019, at the beautiful Canterbury Retreat Center just outside Orlando, FL.
+(See other dates/venues below.
+We encourage you to submit an application for any dialogue at this time.
 There is a place on the application for you to indicate which dialogue you prefer.)

 The two main requirements for participation in this dialogue are an open heart and a committed faith in Christ.
 We need the group to be as diverse as it is small.
 Since this conversation will focus on how believers consider sexual and gender diversity in the church, our shared faith in and reliance on Christ will bind us together and make our efforts more productive and long-lasting.

 The goals of this dialogue are NOT to:

 - strike theological stances,

 - debate each other about various Scripture passages, or

 - help LGBTQIA and heterosexual/cisgender Christians of all stripes come to the same table, regardless of our theological understanding of the issues;

 - listen to each other’s stories and in doing so get to know and understand each other;

 - ask hard questions in a circle where everyone agrees to be brave and the conversation is being carefully and lovingly held;